 5. Work with an International Partner

 Given the complexities of an international employee transfer, many companies find relief when they choose to partner with a global expansion expert.
-An employment solution such as an International PEO (Professional Employer Organization) gives a company a flexible option to expansion and helps manage international team members.
+An employment solution such as a global Employer of Record gives a company a flexible option to expand and helps manage international team members.
 This Employer of Record service enables a company to enter new target markets quickly, without the need to set up an entity right away.
 This solution also maintains compliance by utilizing in-country expertise to help companies navigate the changing labor laws in each country they plan to operate in.

-Discover a compliant way to handle an international employee transfer with International PEO.
+Discover a compliant way to handle an international employee transfer with an Employer of Record solution.
 Reach out to the experts at Velocity Global to learn more about the employment solution and see how it can benefit your company as you go global.